ArashPartow/exprtk/readme.txt

 [02 - EXAMPLE EXPRESSIONS]
-The  following  is  a  short  sample  of  the  types  of  mathematical expressions that can be parsed and evaluated using the ExprTk library.
+The  following  is  a  short listing  of  the types  of  mathematical expressions that can be parsed and evaluated using the ExprTk library.

 (01) sqrt(1 - (x^2))